Web Vulnerability Scanners Comparison –

 This was also one of the new tests included in the WAVSEP benchmarking tests.
 Invicti and WebInspect were the only two scanners that detected all the vulnerabilities in this test.
 AppSpider followed with 82.67%, and then Burp Suite with 74.67%.
 Though Burp Suite also had 16.67% false positives.

-This time Invicti and Appscan led the field, both of which detecting all the Path Traversal vulnerabilities.
+This time Invicti and Appscan led the field, both of which detecting all the path traversal/directory traversal vulnerabilities.
 HP Webinspect came in second, followed by Appspider.
 Burp Suite was the scanner that detected the least at 78.31% and also reported 12.5% false positives.

 This is one of the classic tests; the SQL injection vulnerability.
 In this test, Invicti and Appscan detected all the vulnerabilities.
 HP Webinspect followed with 98.46%.
 None of the scanners reported any false positives in this test.